justlask/opencrisisboard/README.md

 $ yarn
 ```

-Since the app currently uses GitHub authentication, we need to configure a GitHub OAuth application.
-You can register a new application from this link https://github.com/settings/developers
+Since the app currently uses Twitter and Facebook authentication, we need to configure a Twitter and Facebook application.
+You can register a new application from this link

+(TBD)

 We need to grab the following information from the OAuth application.
 * Client ID